 I didn’t think I deserved any better.

 That last statement is key.
 Let it sink in.
-Ask yourself if you feel the same way.
+Then ask yourself if you feel the same.
 Remind yourself there’s something between “expecting the world” (a.k.a.
 Prince Charming) and believing you’re not worthy of anything except what comes your way.

 Love isn’t blind.
 It’s a state of clarity – and one that starts with a clear view of ourselves.